r-devel/r-dev-env/docs/container_setup/creating_codespace.md

-1. From the main branch of the [repo](https://github.com/r-devel/r-dev-env/tree/main),Click on the 'Open in GitHub Codespaces' button and then click the green 'Create Codespace' button.
+1. From the main branch of the [r-dev-env repo](https://github.com/r-devel/r-dev-env/tree/main),Click on the 'Open in GitHub Codespaces' button and then click the green 'Create Codespace' button.
 ![create codespace](../assets/rdev1.png)

 2. The codespace setup screen will then be shown.
 Starting the container may take a minute or so.